 Further down the calendar, PIC32 compilers will be supporting 62 new MCUs.
 The majority of which from the high-performance PIC32MZ family.

 Note that these are preliminary lists of new MCUs.
 We may add more devices to the list, or, less likely, remove some.

 Obviously, the current version of the Software Roadmap does not represent all releases we plan for 2017.
 Just the next three.
 As soon as we become ready to share the details on others, we will do so.

-Until then, keep revisiting the Roadmap page and follow the Project Logs.
+Until then, keep revisiting the Roadmap tabs and follow the Project Logs.
 Your comments and suggestions are welcome.
 You can post them here, or even better, on the dedicated Roadmap topics on our Forum (click to join the discussion on ARM, AVR, or PIC32)